West Bank high life masks deepening economic crisis

 Aid for the donor-dependent Palestinian Authority (PA), which exercises limited self-rule in the West Bank under interim peace deals with Israel, has slowed to a trickle.

 Salaries for a swollen public sector again cannot be paid in full this month.
-The productive base for the economy is shriveling while unemployment climbs along with poverty.
+The productive base for the economy is shrivelling while unemployment climbs along with poverty.

 An economic crisis has deepened - growth is down from a peak of 9 percent in 2010 after the lows of the Intifada to 5.4 percent in the first quarter of 2012 from the same 2011 period.